Mdanyalk22/Mdanyalk22/README.md

 🚀 Turning concepts into code | 📝 Writings lines that connect the world | 🌐 Exploring the wireless spectrum

-🔌 Currently working on innovative solutions for communication challenges | 🛰️ Turning bits into signals, signals into data
+🔌 Currently working on innovative solutions for Direct to Satellite communication challenges | 🛰️ Turning bits into signals, signals into data

 📚 Lifelong learner | 🧠 Exploring the realms of wireless tech | 🌐 Enabling seamless connectivity